turingschool/front-end-curriculum/lessons/introduction-to-html.md

 So far, we've done an excellent job of displaying information to the user, but we haven't really asked them for their input.
 HTML also includes a set of elements for building forms.

-There are a lot to forms that we go into depth on in the full program, but we're going to blissfully ignore today.
+There are a lot to forms that we'll go into depth on later in the full program, but we're going to blissfully ignore today.

 Instead we'll focus on two elements: